 Every three years the Council and other employers in the LGPS are required to have an actuarial valuation of its Pension Fund.
-The valuation sets the employer rate and will come into effect in 2020/21.
+The 2019 triennial valuation sets the employer rate and will come into effect in 2020/21.
+Work is undertaken collaboratively between the Fund's actuary, LPP and Newham Council.
+The Section 13 GAD report made mention of the duration for funding deficit recovery period which actuaries will review.